 There are no finders' fees payable in connection with the Merger.
 The merger agreement provides that the initial board of directors of GSL Holdings will be appointed by Marathon.
-It is expected that Mr. Gross will be one of the directors of GSL Holdings and will receive the same remuneration as the other directors of GSL Holdings.
+It is expected that Mr. Gross will be one of the directors of GSL Holdings.
+The remuneration of directors of GSL Holdings has not yet been determined.
 Other than Mr. Gross, no persons responsible for negotiating the merger agreement on behalf of any party are accepting any position or remuneration from any party in connection with the Merger.